brigitte-bigi/Whakerexa/README.md

 ## Overview

-`Whakerexa` is a lightweight front-end toolkit that blends clarity, accessibility, and flexibility.
+`Whakerexa` is a lightweight front-end toolkit that blends clarity, accessibility, and flexibility, and long-term maintainability.
-It provides a modern CSS foundation and modular JavaScript components to build interfaces that are both elegant and inclusive — with minimal code and maximum readability.
+It provides a modern CSS foundation and a fully modular ES6 JavaScript components to build interfaces that are both elegant and inclusive — with minimal code and maximum readability, without dependencies.

 Designed around accessibility from the start, Whakerexa makes it easy to craft clean, human-friendly HTML that just works — without drowning your pages in class names or dependencies.
 Every visual aspect — colors, typography, spacing, animations — is defined through CSS variables, giving you full creative control with a few redefinitions.

+Version 2.0 introduces a unified public API through `wexa.js` and a stable global namespace through `wexa.bundle.js`, ensuring support for both modern ES6 module-based applications and offline/static environments.

 It pairs naturally with `WhakerPy`, the lightweight Python library for generating dynamic HTML, offering a seamless workflow from code to design.

 ### Features

-- ✨ Lightweight, semantic, and modular
+- ✨ Lightweight, semantic, dependency-free, and modular
 - 🌓 Built-in light / dark themes
 - 🔆 High-contrast accessibility mode
 - 🎨 Fully customizable through CSS variables
 - 🧩 Composable and extensible — adapt to your needs
+- ⚙️ Object-oriented ES6 components
+- ⚙️ Unified API (`import … from "wexa.js"` or `Wexa.*`)
+- ⚙️ Single-file bundle for no-module environments
 - ⚙️ Zero dependencies, 100 % open source

 ## Install Whakerexa

-Whakerexa is a ZIP archive.
-You only need to unpack-it.
+Whakerexa is distributed as a ZIP archive.
+Simply unpack it.

 ## Quick Start